truenas/middleware/docs/userguide/index.rst

 |Figure8.1q_png|

 Table 8.1f summarizes the options available when creating a ZFS dataset.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box “Show advanced fields by default” in System
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System
 → Settings → Advanced.
 These attributes can also be changed after dataset creation in Storage → Volumes → View Volumes.

 **Table 8.1f: ZFS Dataset Options**